Blog

 • Pin moisture meters: These have insertion needles that are pressed into the timber, offering highly localised readings.

-• Pinless moisture meters: These use sensors to scan the surface and are useful for non-invasive checks.
+• Pinless moisture meters: These use capacitance-type meters to scan approximately up to 20mm below the timber surface and are useful for non-invasive checks.

 While moisture meters are useful for spot checks, they come with limitations: